EraserCN/ThinkPad-E595-Hackintosh/README.md

 ## BIOS Settings
 - Disable: TPM, Secure Boot, Memory Protection
 - Enable: UEFI Only, AMD Virtualization, Hyper Threading
+- Set VRAM to no less than 1GB, or there might be some issues with Metal

 ## Further Improvements
 - ~~1.
 Audio support from AppleALC~~